cem-akkaya/MGDynamicNavigation/ReadMe.md

   - Performs **3D A* pathfinding** on the voxel grid.
   - Outputs a sequence of grid points that form a valid path.
 - A spline is generated locally on the platform:
+  - The spline is corrected against the real platform surface using per-point sphere traces for accurate Z placement, including slopes and stairs.
   - Spline moves *with* the platform (no drifting).
   - AI follows the spline smoothly with rotation and interpolation.
 - Physics interactions are suppressed during movement to avoid pushing or destabilizing the platform.